Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Categorification of quantum groups

 The only one of these requiring any appreciable computation is the last.
 In this case, we have the relation $p_i^{\la^i}Q_{ji}(p_j,p_i)=0$ by relating the $t^{\langle \la-\al_j-\al_i,\al_i\rangle}+2d_i$ term of $(1-p_it+\cdots)t^{-c_{ji}}Q_{ji}(p_j,-t^{-1})$.

 Finally, we must prove the relation shown in Figure \ref{opp-cancel}.
 This is simply a calculation, given that we have already defined the morphisms for all the diagrams which appear.
-The composition is given by
+The composition